Clint Stanaway: Career

 In 2022, Clint joined KIIS 101.1’s Jase & Lauren breakfast show, bringing his experience and personality to radio audiences.
 The show quickly became one of Melbourne’s top-rated morning programs.
 After being axed by KIIS 101.1 in November 2023, the show was relaunched on Nova 100 four months later.

 In 2025, Stanaway announced his departure from the Nine Network after nearly 25 years, citing burnout and a desire to focus on his radio career and personal well-being.

+In June 2026, Stanaway announced he would become a father with a co-parenting model with Eliza Paschke.

 Personal life

 Stanaway resides in Melbourne and has spoken publicly about the challenges of balancing multiple media roles.
 He has advocated for mental health awareness and work-life balance in the broadcasting industry.